-Standing in line at the grocery store, Target, hardware store, Macy’s or any other place can often present challenges.
-Sometimes if we’re in a hurry it seems that the person in front needs a price check or got the wrong size or wants another color of the same item or forgot one more item in the farthest aisle from the checkout lane.
+Standing in line at the grocery store, Target, hardware store or any other place can often bring challenges.
+Sometimes, if we're in a hurry it seems that the person in front needs a price check or got the wrong size or needs another color of the same item or forgot one more apple in the farthest aisle from the checkout lane.

 So we wait.

 And while we wait, we deal with mounting impatience and frustration when we just want to get on with our day.
 Why did I get stuck in this line with these people?
 Why did I have to show up at the exact same moment?